 Just check out the following video where I show the tickets for my grocery bill on tomatoes, mangos, papayas and onions…when you utilize local prices and market days you can get all of your produce for pennies.
 One kilo of tomatoes for around 25 cents USD.
 A kilo of onions for 30 cents.
 A kilo of potatoes for 30 cents.
 You can go to the local market and pick up fresh fish direct from the ocean for pennies per kilo.
 I picked up four pounds of chicken hearts and livers at Market 23, fresh from the kills that very morning, for a mere five dollars.

-Note: groceries are cheapest on discount days, discussed in greater detail in the Live Like a Local guide.
+Note: groceries are cheapest on discount days, as discussed in our guidebook.

 Healthcare in Mexico